Peak time-series performance

 • InfluxDB Line Protocol API

-• Grafana integration
+• Grafana native plugin

 See live demo